 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-The West Coast of Ireland is beautiful part of the Country.
-I spent 3 days in August driving up as much of the West Coast as I could and I couldn’t believe the beauty of it.
-The scenery changes so dramatically between the South, Mid and North of the coast and a long the way there are lots of places to stop off at and visit.
+Updated 2019: The West Coast of Ireland is a beautiful part of Ireland.
+I spent 3 days in Ireland doing a solo Ireland road trip driving up as much of the West Coast as I could and I couldn’t believe the beauty of it!
+The scenery on the West Coast of Ireland changes so dramatically between the South, Mid and North of the Coast and along the way there are lots of places to stop off at and visit!

 1. Cliffs of Moher

-No West Coast of Ireland trip would be complete without a trip to the iconic Cliffs of Moher.
+No West Coast of Ireland trip would be complete without a trip to the iconic and famous Cliffs of Moher, this is the top Ireland tourist attraction.
 They are Ireland’s most visited natural attraction and they’re popular for a reason.
-This area of coastline is simply stunning and the visitor centre, although touristy, gives you the chance to get up close to the cliffs edge.
+This area of coastline is simply stunning and the visitor centre, although touristy, gives you the chance to get up close to the cliff’s edge.

-Galway is Ireland’s most famous city after Dublin, however it’s much smaller in size than Dublin so it’s a lot easier to navigate and get a good feel for in a small amount of time.
-It’s full of colourful buildings, plenty of pubs and is situated on the water.
+Galway is Ireland’s most famous City after Dublin, however, it’s much smaller in size than Dublin so it’s a lot easier to navigate and get a good feel for in a small amount of time so it should be on your Ireland itinerary.
+Galway is full of colourful buildings, plenty of local Irish Pubs and is situated on the water.
 There are street performers day and night giving you a taste of traditional Irish music and generally, its just a good craic!

 4. Killary Fjord

 The Killary Fjord was a complete surprise to me!
 It’s Irelands only Fjord which extends 10 miles from the Atlantic.
 I drove along the Fjord when driving from Kylemore Abbey to Westport and every turn and corner provided a completely different view of the fjord, it really was incredible.